 Organize team games and events.
 Assign fun names to the teams such as Pirates and Swashbucklers.
 Here are a few game ideas:

-- Water Balloon Toss: Gather your 2 teams into straight lines facing each other, about 2 yards apart.
-The players in line 1 each toss a water balloon to opposite players in line 2.
+- Water balloon toss: Gather your two teams into straight lines facing each other, about two yards apart.
+The players in line one each toss a water balloon to opposite players in line two.
 Any players who have a balloon burst are out.
 After each balloon bursts, a new balloon is brought into play, both lines take one step backward and toss again.
 Repeat until only one pair of players remain.

-- Water Balloon Race: Gather 4 or more players into two teams.
+- Water balloon race: Gather four or more players into two teams.
 On the word "go," the first player on each team puts a water balloon under his chin then races to the end of the course and back.
 When he gets back to his team, he has to pass the water balloon to the next player without using his hands.
 If the balloon breaks, the player has to go get a new balloon and start over.
 The first team to finish wins.

 Instead of the normal water-park fare of grease-soaked pizza and funnel cakes, offer healthy snack alternatives.
 Popcorn machines are one way to add water park flair to your backyard party without the usual butter and salt overdose you’d expect at an amusement park.
 Popcorn machines create easy, healthy snacks, and can be reused for an event after event, whether it's a neighborhood block party, family reunion, church gathering or birthday party.